ewstark/8-bit-Gaming/doc/MSA Arcade Game notes.md

 ## Mock Game: **Canary Crush**

-As a part of learning all aspects of the gaming ecosystem, I'm creating my own example game called **Canary Crush**.
+As a part of learning all aspects of the gaming ecosystem, I'm creating an example game called **Canary Crush**.
 It is in the style of early-1980's free-standing arcade games.
 In particular, I'm shamelessly modeling the game after Pengo.
-It is a simple game that should be easy to replicate, and it provides a means for testing interactions with various components such as the game loop, the user interface, 2D pixel art (sprites), and asynchronous audio event processing.
+It is a simple 2D top-down game that should be easy to replicate.
+It provides a means for testing interactions with various components such as the game loop, the user interface, 2D pixel art (sprites), and asynchronous audio event processing.

 **Canary Crush** is targeted to 320x240 graphics in landscape orientation with 4 bits-per-pixel (16-color) palette-based colors.

-    Using 16x16 cells, screen grid is 20 wide by 15 high.
+    Using 16x16 pixel reference cells, screen grid is 20 wide by 15 high.
-    The play area is 13x13 cells with a 1-cell border.
+    The play area is 13x13 cells with a 1-cell border wall.

                             1 1 1 1 1 1 1 1 1 1 2
         0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0
        +-----------------------------------------+